vladik1985ab/cloudapp/README.md

 * Extend ClientService.go to retrieve the list of available buildpacks from Cloud Foundry

 * Add the **/buildpacks** endpoint to return a JSON containing the list of buildpacks.
-The /buildpacks endpoint should return a JSON similar to the example.
+The /buildpacks endpoint should return a JSON similar to the example below.

   ```
   [